bietdoikiem/multi-data-pipeline/faker_api/README-tut4.md

 2. Setting up Kafka Connect

-In the folder "kafka", rename the folder "connect" to "connect-faker".
-Add "-faker" to both filenames in this folder for the Dockerfile to notice the changes.
+In the folder "kafka", add this to the "connect/create-cassandra-sink.sh"

-Add this to the "connect-faker/create-cassandra-sink-faker.sh"

 ```